Care worker background checks considered being relaxed as antivirus strategy.

 Martin Green, chief executive of Care England stated, “The department should be including social care providers in every aspect of planning.”

-He added that it was crucial that social care was given the same level of support as the NHS.
+He added that it was crucial to give social care the same level of support as the NHS.

 He said, “The Department of Health and Social Care should be including social care providers in every aspect of the planning, and anything, such as procurement of drugs, goods, and services that might be required for the NHS should also include social care providers.